Work Permit Immigration

 What Is the Cost of Filing Form I-765?

-The fee for processing most I-765 forms is $410, and some applicants may be required to pay an additional biometric service fee of $85.
+The fee for processing most I-765 forms is $410; some applicants may be required to pay an additional biometric service fee of $85.

 Refugees, asylees, victims of severe trafficking, and certain green card applicants (who filed Form I-485 after July 30, 2007) may be eligible for a fee exemption.
 There are no fee waivers for DACA recipients.